 Become a road warrior

-The Road Warrior is currently slated for publication by the end of 2017.
+The Road Warrior is currently slated for publication by March of 2018.
 Pre-order now to receive:

 - The entire book in PDF, ePub, and Mobi formats at the lowest price it will ever be offered (a $20 savings!)

 - Pre-release versions of two chapters right now.

 - Additional pre-release chapters and notes from Coleman (the author) as the book goes through editing, design, illustration, and publication

 - Updates for life — every time a new edition is published, you get that version too, at no additional cost.

 - Early access and a free copy of the upgraded book bundle, including supplemental checklists, gear guides, workbooks, booklets, and other goodies (an additional $28 value).

 What’s in the book

 The Road Warrior has two parts: Arrive and Survive.

 Arrive offers solutions for getting through the actual act of travel intact, starting well before you get on an airplane and continuing all the way through your destination airport.